 Transportation from Pittsburgh International Airport to IUPArrival day schedule for all new IUP international students:10:00 a.m. to 8:00 p.m. — Pittsburgh International Airport Transportation to IUP.
 One or two shuttles will

 be going to and from the airport on this day.
-Wait between Baggage Claim Areas A and B. A seat on these shuttles must be reserved in advance, and an e-mail confirmation time for the shuttle pick-up will be e-mailed to you.
+Wait between Baggage Claim Areas A and B. A seat on these shuttles must be reserved in advance, and a confirmation time for the shuttle pick-up will be emailed to you.
 Cost is

 $60 per person.